IradDoron/investment-calculator-server/README.md

 ## TODOs (in priority order)
 - [ ] Implement version 2 of the API
     - [ ] Implement _chart function
+- [ ] Move functions to separate files